Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 to give you a long story short, basically the same thing happened with the second house, right?

-And at that, at that point, I was in the process of offloading those two properties because I was in different ventures doing different things.
+And at that point, I was in the process of offloading those two properties because I was in different ventures doing different things.

 And I was in my head going to go back and work in commercial real estate.